chiwaichan/rockitapple-payslip-analyzer-with-genai-chatbot-using-bedrock-streamlit/README.md

 ![Streamlit URL](https://raw.githubusercontent.com/chiwaichan/blog-assets/main/images/rockit-payslip-bedrock-streamlit/streamliturl.png)

-That will take you to a Streamlit App hosted in the Fargate Container shown in the architecture diagram
+That will take you to a Streamlit App hosted in the Fargate Container shown in the architecture diagram, use "cats" as the username and password - make sure you modify the code with your own authentication/authorisation if you are building on top of this.

 ![Streamlit App](https://raw.githubusercontent.com/chiwaichan/blog-assets/main/images/rockit-payslip-bedrock-streamlit/streamlit.png)